ManjunathGlO/Artificial-Intelligence-Project-Handwritten-Digits-Recognition/README.md

 Implementation Steps : -

-1.Import the libraries and load the dataset 2.Preprocess the data
+1) Import the libraries and load the dataset
+2) Preprocess the data
-3.Create the model
+3) Create the model
-4.Train the model
+4) Train the model
-5.Evaluate the model
+5) Evaluate the model
-6.Create GUI to predict digits
+6) Create GUI to predict digits

 Requirements .txt file :-